darkrenaissance/darkfi/doc/src/arch/sc/sc.md

 However since we need ZK proofs, I expect the calldata would need to bundle the proofs for all invoked calls anyway.

+## ABI

+We can do this in Rust through clever use of the serializer.
+Basically there is a special overlay provided for a Model which describes its layout.
+The layout saves the field names and types.
+Later this can be provided via a macro.

+Then dynamically in the program code, the params can be serialized/deserialized and inspected via this ABI overlay.
+This enables dynamic calls provided by users to be supported in an elegant and simple way.